forax/write_your_own_java_framework_exercices/injector/README.md

 We will only implement the constructor based and setter based dependency injection.

+### Early vs Late checking

+When injecting instances, an error can occur if the `InjectorRegistry` has no recipe to create an instance of a class.
+Depending on the implementation of the injector, the error can be detected either
+- when a class that asks for injection is registered
+- when an instance of a class asking for injection is requested

+To see the difference in terms of implementation, we will implement both techniques.
+- injection based on constructors will be checked early, all dependency classes **must** be present at the registration time.
+- injection based on setters will be checked lately, each dependency class is only checked when the setter that takes that class is called.

+Because constructors are checked early, it means that all the dependency of the constructors must be already registered **before** the class defining that constructor can be registered.

 ### Configuration

 There are several ways to configure an injector, it can be done